EV Station Location Analysis to Maximize EV Adoption and Reduce Emissions.

 OLS (Ordinary Least Squares) Regression: OLS is a method used in linear regression to estimate the unknown parameters by minimizing the sum of the squared differences between the observed and predicted values.
 In our project, OLS helped in understanding the correlation between the number of EV stations and the sales of EVs.

 Each of these models was chosen for a specific reason and catered to particular characteristics of the data.
-While Prophet emerged as the most accurate for our needs, the insights and learning from each model were invaluable.
+While Prophet emerged as the most accurate for our needs, each model contributed valuable insights.

 Models Implemented